 Engineering education at the K-12 level has been emphasized in many countries, including the United Kingdom, the United States, and Australia (Purzer et al., 2015).
 Many states in the United States have included engineering in their K-12 standards (Dare et al., 2014).

 Engineering, as a discipline itself, is important because of the need for engineers in the 21st century (Parker et al., 2020).
-Engineering is also a vehicle for science and mathematics learning, as engineering design projects provide students with opportunities to apply science and mathematics knowledge (Roehrig et al., 2012).
+Engineering is also a vehicle for science and mathematics learning, as engineering design projects provide students with opportunities to apply science and mathematics knowledge to problem solving (Roehrig et al., 2012).
 In particular, engineering design plays a key role in science education.
 The National Research Council (2013) elevated engineering design “to the same level as scientific inquiry in science classroom instruction at all levels” (p.
 337).

 Engineering is often used as a vehicle to motivate students to learn science, technology, engineering, and mathematics (STEM) subjects and pique their interest in pursuing STEM careers in the future (Chiu et al., 2017).
 Elementary school years are particularly critical for students to develop their STEM interests (Kaya et al., 2017; Yuan et al., 2019).
 However, incorporating engineering in the K-12 curriculum is challenging for elementary teachers.
 Effective inclusion of engineering in K-12 curriculum requires three-dimensional teaching, where engineering core ideas, engineering practices, and cross-cutting concepts are knit together (Purzer, 2017).